Scientists Discover That Puffin Beaks Are Fluorescent - Slashdot

 Re: (Score:2)

-Since this fluorescent effect only presents itself under low visible light/high UV light condit
+Since this fluorescent effect only presents itself under low visible light/high UV light conditions, the question is: where does one find such an environment?
+The answer might be; under water.

+I dunno.
+I can think of a few nightclubs/discos with that combination...

 You're now subscribed to Puffin Facts!
 (Score:2)